neuviemeporte/mzretools/README.md

 This is a collection of utilities to help with reverse engineering MS-DOS games.
 These can analyze MZ executables containing 8086 opcodes and provide information that is useful in reverse engineering.
 For now, .com files and newer Intel CPUs are not supported.

-In general, these tools are meant to support an iterative workflow to create an instruction-level-identical reconstruction, while allowing for internal executable layout differences (the routine/data offsets don't need to match).
-Here is how all the tools might be used together:
+In general, these tools were written to be used in tandem with IDA, but could also potentially be adopted into alternate workflows.
+The idea is to support an iterative approach to creating an instruction-level-identical reconstruction, while allowing for internal executable layout differences (the routine/data offsets don't need to match).
+Here is an example of how all the tools might be used together:

 ![process diagram](diagrams/process-stable.svg)